stackhpc/ansible-slurm-appliance/ansible/roles/hpctests/README.md

   `/home/{{ hpctests_user }}/hpctests`. **NB:** Do not use `~` in this path.
 - `hpctests_account`: Optional.
 Slurm account to use, otherwise no account is specified to Slurm.
 - `hpctests_partition`: Optional.
 Name of partition to use, otherwise default partition is used.
+- `hpctests_reservation`: Optional.
+Name of reservation to use.
 - `hpctests_qos`: Optional.
 Slurm QoS to use, otherwise no qos is specified to Slurm.
 - `hpctests_nodes`: Optional.
 A Slurm node expression, e.g. `'compute-[0-15,19]'` defining the nodes to use.
 If not set all nodes in the selected partition are used.
 - `hpctests_ucx_net_devices`: Optional.
 Control which network device/interface to use, e.g. `mlx5_1:0`.